NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 Document Requirements for Reservation Categories (SC/ST, OBC, PwD)

-SC/ST certificate should be issued in English or Hindi by the authorised organisation.
+SC/ST certificate should be issued in English or Hindi by the authorized organisation.
 It is mandatory to mention the sub-caste in the certificate.
 Particular states require an English translation of the caste certificate.
 If the certificate is in a regional language, a candidate is advised to bring an attested translated copy in English or Hindi.
 OBC certificate should be issued by an authorised organisation that aligns with the sub caste to the central list of OBC.
 Candidates who belong to the Creamy Layer are eligible to claim OBC reservation advantages.
 OBC (Other Backwards Classes) certificate shall follow the standard format specified in the prospectus/information bulletin provided by NTTA.

 A Disability Certificate (PwD) released by a legally constituted and certified Medical Board for 21 Benchmark Disabilities under the Rights of Persons with Disabilities Act 2016 (RPWD Act, 2016).
 (For more details, refer to clause 10.1 of the Central Board of Secondary Education's AIPMT/NEET Information Bulletin for Enrollment in MBBS/BDS Courses.
 No additional PH certificates from any other Authority/Hospital would be accepted.
 Applicants should check with their assigned college for any additional documents that may be required.